1. Introduction

 Caution

 It is expected that those using the latest commit are experts and will manage the differences for updating to the next official release themselves.
 No specific documentation will be provided.
 What commit was last updated to will determine what needs to be done.
-It might work to verify that all the steps in the latest version of this document, appropriately adjusted and renamed as the update from the old release to the new release, were completed.
-However, this may not be complete.
+It might work to verify that all the steps in the official release update notes were completed.
+However, that may not be complete.
 Let the user beware.

-This document is up to date with the bb5818dd028f5ffd46d732890da0ea2f62dfade1 (bb5818dd) commit.
+This document is up to date with the 0fd7297690a7e13395665b350b432dd2322c21fc (0fd72976) commit.
 Due to small increments, such as updating this document, that may not be the literal last commit, but the differences should be small unless you happen to pull between a significant change and this document being updated.

 2. Upgrading from 10.2 to the latest commit